 The IMAC speaks of “measures other than detention” and is formulated openly (ie, it does not contain an exhaustive list of possible substitute measures).
 The main purpose is to ensure that Switzerland may ultimately comply with its obligations and, as the case may be, order the extradition of the person sought.

 These measures may include payment of bail (ie, an amount of money to ensure that the person does not flee), but also any other measure which may ensure that the purpose is achieved (eg, house arrest, physical surveillance and monitoring, surrender of identity documents, obligation to report regularly to a police station, prohibition from exiting a given area, etc).

 17. If so, what are the factors that a court will take into account in deciding whether to grant bail?

-Several factors are taken into account in deciding are whether to grant bail.
-If is established that the person sought is unfit to be detained – eg, due to health issues, he or she should be released on bail.
+Several factors are taken into account in deciding whether to grant bail.
+If it is established that the person sought is unfit to be detained – eg, due to health issues –, he or she should be released on bail.
 Moreover, the main purpose of detention pending extradition is to ensure that there is no risk of flight or collusion so as not to jeopardise the extradition of the person sought.
 If this risk can be mitigated, then bail may be granted.

 This being said, according to long-standing case-law of Swiss courts, detention is the rule in extradition proceedings.